alephdata/aleph/site/aleph.occrp.org/pages/about.en.md

 icon: help
 ---

 OCCRP Aleph is an investigative data platform that helps reporters to **follow the money**.
 We provide access to a vast archive of public records, open databases, and leaked material.
-You can search the data, upload your own files to a personal dataset, or sketch a diagram to summarize your investigative findings.
+You can search the data, upload your own files to an investigation, or sketch a diagram to summarize your investigative findings.

 ### What data is in Aleph?